MooersLab/MooersLab/README.md

 We grow crytals using advanced experimental design methods and collect X-ray diffraction data inhouse and frequently at the [Stanford Synchrotron Radiation LightSource](https://www-ssrl.slac.stanford.edu/content/) and sometimes at the four other major light sources in the US.
 We also do structure-based drug design using supercomputers.

-We are not computer scientists, but we do write a little code from time-to-time.
+We are not computer scientists, but we do write some code from time-to-time.
-We have made some software tools to ease the writing of PyMOL scrpts for making molecular images.
+We made some software tools to ease the writing of PyMOL scrpts for making molecular images.
 These tools are available for the top 19 text editors and for the Jupyter, Colab, and Rmarkdown notebooks.
 All of these text editors can make your work lighter and have many wonderful features, but Emacs is our favorite because it is by far the most customizable thanks to Emacs Lisp.